Guidelines for recording video for Speakers of Typography Society of India

 18. You will see a window, in zoom, saying it is converting your video.
 Wait till the converting is over.
 The final video can be seen in a folder named “Zoom” with the date of recording.
 Rename this video with your name and date of the talk.
 If you want to customise the location of this recording file, you can go to settings in Zoom and edit the location.
 Normally this will be in mp4 format.

-19. Please copy the video file of the talk (preferably in in mp4 format) and the original presentation file (preferably in PDF format, without any password lock) to a shared folder and send it to us through Google Drive, Dropbox, We Send or One Drive or any similar file sharing platforms.
+19. Copy the video file of the talk (preferably in in mp4 format) and the original presentation file (preferably in PDF format, without any password lock) to a shared folder and send it to us through Google Drive, Dropbox, We Send or One Drive or any similar file sharing platforms.